 There are many places where you can buy a cuckoo clock.
 You can find the best cuckoo clocks in most major cities, as well as in small towns with antique stores and specialty shops.
-For authentic ones, you can never go wrong with Germany’s clockmakers, especially the ones in the region of Black Forest.
+For authentic ones, you can never go wrong with Germany’s clockmakers, especially the ones in the Black Forest region.

 You can also find a cuckoo clock online.
 Online shopping is convenient because it allows you to shop from anywhere at any time of day or night, meaning you don’t have to fly across the world to buy something authentic.

 Who invented the Black Forest cuckoo clock?

 In 1737, Franz Anton Ketterer from Schonwald invented the first German cuckoo clock.

-What is the commonly used material for making cuckoo clocks?
+What is the material most commonly used for making cuckoo clocks?

 Cuckoo clocks are commonly made of linden wood, also known as Basswood.
 This wood comes from the Linden tree, part of the lime tree family.

 Where to buy Cuckoo Clocks in Germany?